alloy-rs/book/vocs/docs/pages/introduction/getting-started.md

-# Getting Started [Quickly connect to a blockchain using alloy]
+# Getting Started [The simplest, fastest Rust toolkit to interact with any EVM chain]

 ## Overview